Arpita31/Data_extraction/README.md

-# cis6930fa24 -- Project 0 -- Template
+# cis6930fa24 -- Project 0

 Name:

-# Project Description (in your own words)
+# Project Description
 download an incident pdf file from (https://ufdatastudio.com/cis6930fa24/assignments/project0).
 Extract each incident records from the pdf file.
 Create  a database using sqlite and store the records.